lensapp/lens/docs/extensions/capabilities/styling.md

 }
 ```

-A complete list of themable colors can be found in the [Color Reference](../color-reference).
+A complete list of theme colors can be found in the [Color Reference](../color-reference).

 ### Theme Switching

 When the light theme is active, the `<body>` element gets a "theme-light" class, or: `<body class="theme-light">`.
 If the class isn't there, the theme defaults to dark.
 The active theme can be changed in the **Preferences** page:
 ![Color Theme](images/theme-selector.png)

 There is a way of detect active theme and its changes in JS.
 [MobX observer function/decorator](https://github.com/mobxjs/mobx-react#observercomponent) can be used for this purpose.